 - In season 3 of the show, Delenn reacts in horror when John Sheridan resorts to "thinking like the enemy" in order to guess the stratagem behind the Shadow rampage.

-- In the show, the seemingly harmless question of "What do you want" is seemingly taboo amongst the Vorlons (Kosh, at one point, berates Sheridan for asking him this).
-Similarly, the Shadows avoid answering the question "Who are you."
+- In the show, the seemingly harmless question of "What do you want?" is apparentlly taboo among the Vorlons (Kosh, at one point, berates Sheridan for asking him this).
+Similarly, the Shadows avoid answering the question "Who are you?"

 - In Sliders, practically every world the main characters land on either considers something normal from 'our' world taboo, or something taboo on 'our' world being normal there.
 Examples consist of a world where all technology and science is banned, a world where "fair trial" means "fastest draw", a world where the "Hippy" lifestyle never died out and so is freely accepted by practically all age-groups, where fortune-telling is a politically-charged position, and where dinosaur-poaching is outlawed.
 And that's not even half of what they show before Season 3.

 - On Defiance, Castithans consider bathing a social and sensuous occasion for the whole family.
 Learning that his human daughter-in-law-to-be Christie baths alone, an appalled Datak exclaims "What kind of person does that?"